agbarnett/retraction.watch/README.md

-# retraction.watch
+# Retraction Watch for Australia

-Stats on Australia from the Retraction Watch website
+Stats on Australia from the Retraction Watch website, using the data from a search of the Retraction Watch [search engine](http://retractiondatabase.org/RetractionSearch.aspx) with a country of Australia.